friends-of-presta/security-contact/content/_index.md

 Prioritizing security, we're dedicated to fortifying the PrestaShop ecosystem.
 Vigilance and collaboration ensure a safe environment for seamless e-commerce experiences.

-We are publishing our reshearch on the [FOP security adivisory website.](https://security.friendsofpresta.org/).

 {{< /columns >}}

+## What do you do with the report ?

+Reports are used to publish a CVE by documenting the specific details and impact of a security vulnerability, which is then submitted for official assignment and public disclosure.
+This information serves as a standardized reference for the security community to understand and address the identified vulnerability.

+We are publishing our reshearch on the [FOP security adivisory website](https://security.friendsofpresta.org/).

 ## IMPORTANT NOTICE